 Mild, short-term stress can be beneficial.
 We become more alert, energised, our thinking rate increases, concentration improves and our motivation and performance increases.
 The problem occurs when we experience prolonged stress with no intermittent recovery (rest).
 Unbroken high stress and the resulting heightened alertness breaks down our body and brain and lead to disease and exhaustion.

 You can learn more about stress and how to manage it in this e-learning course.

-The psychologist, Herbert Freudenberger first used the term burnout was in 1974.
-Burnout is not classified as a medical condition.
-It is seen as a psychological syndrome emerging as a prolonged response to chronic interpersonal stressors.
+The psychologist Herbert Freudenberger first used the term burnout was in 1974.
+However, burnout is not classified as a medical condition.
+Instead, it is seen as a psychological syndrome emerging as a prolonged response to chronic interpersonal stressors.

 A simple definition, provided by helpguide.org, is to describe burnout as “a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.“

 Prolonged stress can result in the loss of interest and motivation in your work.
-Your productivity can decrease, and it can leave you with a feeling of helplessness and hopelessness.
+As a result, your productivity can decrease, and it can leave you with a feeling of helplessness and hopelessness.
 Some people also become cynical and resentful.

 The scientific research on defining burnout